yashorugallu/mastercard-exercise/README.md

 # mastercard-exercise

-Assumptions:
+#Assumptions:

-If the input string is empty, returns 0, empty list
-If the input string is null, returns null
+1.If the input string is empty, returns 0, empty list 2.If the input string is null, returns null
-String is expected to be delimited with spaces.
+3.String is expected to be delimited with spaces.
-Whitespaces are trimmed.
+4.Whitespaces are trimmed.
-Duplicate words in the input are not expected to be consolidated.
+5.Duplicate words in the input are not expected to be consolidated.

 LongestWordHolder